jitbauri/new_hostel_management_project/README.md

 - `notices`
 - `sliders`

-> ✅ SQL dump file is included in the `database/` folder.
+> ✅ SQL dump file is included in the `database/` folder